chenyangjjj/chenyangjjj/README.md

 I am 3-rd year master student at UESTC, one month left to graduate.
 Interning in Shenzhen bay labortory.

 Fucking Myself.
 Fucking research.
 Fucking damn voice in my brain.
 Fucking my desire rising from the brain, I am not able to handle it.
-Finally China, Fucking earth.

 I wish my life will be in order and keep moving forward.
 But opposite, I am trapped by myself, Maybe I will be a dead man in one month, or not.